-Instead of expecting them to read paragraph upon paragraph of text, skimming to find the details that are relevant to them, conversational bots shift the process of providing information into a two-way conversation.
+Sales chatbots can transform this experience.
+Instead of expecting visitors to read paragraph upon paragraph of text, skimming to find the details that are relevant to them, chatbots deliver the relevant data to the prospects through a simple conversational interchange.

 With this approach, you can transform researching your brand from a tedious task to an enjoyable experience — one that your targeted audiences are likely to remember.